wmhess/neovim-config/README.md

-# neovim-config
+# neovim-config (lua-starter)

-Rolling everything back to a basic lua starting point.
+Rolling everything back to a basic lua starting point "lua-starter".

 I'm going to keep the initial folder structure, but remove all the details and start over.
 This branch is intended to be step 1 with just the structure in place.

-Incremental branches will be added as I add more features.
+That means only make basic structural changes in this branch.
+Make a new branch to try things out.

+Incremental branches can be whatever the heck you want, just keep this on tidy.

 I want to start with just the options and mappings, then add in plugins one by one so I understand them more (what, why how).

 Here's what the tree looks like now: